ChenSunMac/ChenSunMac.github.io/_pages/about.md

   - /about/
 toc: true
 ---
 Hi!
-I'm Chen, an Assistant Professor at the University of Hong Kong, with appointments in the [Department of Industrial and Manufacturing Systems Engineering](https://www.imse.hku.hk/).
+I'm Chen Sun, an Assistant Professor at the University of Hong Kong, with appointments in the [Department of Data and Systems Engineering (DASE)](https://www.dase.hku.hk/).
 Prior to joining HKU, I worked as a postdoc researcher in [Mechatronic Vehicle Systems Lab](https://uwaterloo.ca/mechatronic-vehicle-systems-lab/) at University of Waterloo, where I work with Prof. [Amir Khajepour](https://uwaterloo.ca/mechanical-mechatronics-engineering/profile/akhajepo).

 My research interests include field robotics, autonomous driving (safe planning) and in general human-CPS autonomies.
 My research endeavors have been focused on addressing "How to improve the safety for the robotics and human-centered autonomies considering uncertainty and interactions?".
 My current research highlights the following perspectives:
 - **Uncertainty Quantification** for perception modules and complex learning-based systems.
 - **Safe Planning** interacting in dynamic environment considering social norms.
 - **Fault Diagnosis and Prognosis** with model-data hybrid systems under uncertaintiies.

 I led efforts on the <a href="https://uwaterloo.ca/watonobus/">WATonoBus project</a> at <a href="https://uwaterloo.ca/mechatronic-vehicle-systems-lab/">MVS Lab</a> working on software and algorithmic development of decision-making and safety monitoring modules required for <a href="https://uwaterloo.ca/news/media/university-waterloo-launches-canadas-first-driverless">Canada's first autonomous shuttle bus</a> approved via the ministry's autonomous vehicle pilot.
-Additionally, I have expanded my research into argiculutral and warehouse robotics.
+Additionally, I have expanded my research into agriculture and warehouse robotics.
 Check out my [research projects](/research/) and [publications](/publications/).

 # Affliations

-[**Assistant Professor**](#link){: .btn--inverse},  [Department of Industrial and Manufacturing Systems Engineering](https://www.imse.hku.hk/), **The University of Hong Kong**. <br>
+[**Assistant Professor**](#link){: .btn--inverse},  [Department of Data and Systems Engineering (DASE)](https://www.dase.hku.hk/), **The University of Hong Kong**. <br>
 [**Committee Member**](#link){: .btn--inverse}, [Cooperative & Connected Vehicles](https://ieee-itss.org/chapters-committees/cooperative-connected-vehicles/), **IEEE Intelligent Transportation Systems Society**
 {: .notice}

 # Recent News

-[**2024.09**](#link){: .btn .btn--inverse .btn--small} Happy to annouce I am joining [Department of Industrial and Manufacturing Systems Engineering](https://www.imse.hku.hk/), The University of Hong Kong.
+[**2024.09**](#link){: .btn .btn--inverse .btn--small} Happy to annouce I am joining [Department of Data and Systems Engineering (DASE)](https://www.dase.hku.hk/), The University of Hong Kong.
 <br> <br>
 [**2024.05**](#link){: .btn .btn--inverse .btn--small} **Session Chair @ IEEE-ITSC 2024**: We are going to host two special sessions for IEEE-ITSC 2024, "Trustworthy Diagnosis and Prognosis in Connected, Cooperative and Automated Mobility" and "Data-driven and Learning-based Control Techniques for Intelligent Vehicles"
 <br> <br>